KayChansiri/research-methods-in-the-age-of-ai/docs/labs/week-03-python.md

 Run the code again.
 Explain why no message appears.

+Then change the condition so Python searches for `Gamecocks`.
+Run it and verify the result.

+### C. AI-Assisted Modification: Add an `else`

+Ask AI how to make Python print `This headline does not mention AI` when the condition is not true.
+Ask it to use an `else` statement and explain how `if` and `else` work together.

+Test the code with one headline that mentions AI and one that does not.
+Verify that exactly one message appears for each headline.

 ---

-# Part 6: Combine a List, Loop, and `if`
+# Group 6: Combine a List, Loop, and `if`

-Return to this list:
+Copy this code:

 ```python
 headlines = [